rampentapati1111/Google-Calculator-UI-Clone/README.md

 ## Google-Calculator-UI-Clone
 Google Calculator UI is cloned utilizing web technologies - HTML&CSS.
 HTML tables are used to arrange the buttons accordingly.
-CSS properties are used to format/style the buttons in the calculator.
+CSS basic properties and concepts like Margin, Border, Padding are used for styling and formatting.
 This Calculator has ability to perfrom Basic Arthematic Operations.
 <br>
 <strong>Live Demo:</strong> <a href="https://rampentapati1111.github.io/Google-Calculator-UI-Clone/" target="_blank">Don't Click Here!🙈</a>
 ## Snapshot of Google Calculator: